What Is A MacGuffin? An Explanation of Film’s Most Mysterious Plot Device

 What is a MacGuffin?
 It’s perhaps the most mysterious plot device in film.
 The MacGuffin (sometimes spelled McGuffin) is often misunderstood, and can be a lazy way to push the plot forward.
 But in the hands of a master, it can be used to create a clever and intricate narrative.

 Alfred Hitchcock, the Master of Suspense himself, popularized the term.
 And ever since, the MacGuffin has been an integral part of numerous films.
-This doesn’t mean everyone agrees with Hitchcock’s use of the MacGuffin, or even it’s definition.
+This doesn’t mean everyone agrees with Hitchcock’s use of the MacGuffin, or even its definition.
 As we’ll see, directors like George Lucas and James Cameron have used the MacGuffin in different and interesting ways.

 So far I haven’t helped in demystifying the MacGuffin.
 For that we’ll first turn to Hitchcock.